MarcusCalidus/lan-server-modbus/Readme.md

 The lan-server-modbus Prometheus exporter is a straight forward approach to provide the data in neat Gauge values.

 Please feel free to provide input or issues to this project.
+It would be great if this exporter could support all the Modbus LAN servers out there 😃

 ##Prerequisites
 In order to run lan-server-modbus you need Node.js installed on your system.